The Ultimates 2: Plot synopsis

+Hank Pym is revealed to have aided the liberators, using his Ultron robots for crowd control.
+Banner is revealed to be alive, and returns as the Hulk.
+He quickly kills the Abomination.
+Dynamo is killed by Stark, Swarm by Wasp, and Hurricane by Quicksilver.
+Captain America and the Colonel have an intense battle, with Captain America ultimately killing the Colonel.
+Seeing that the Liberators are losing, the Ultron robots suggest to Pym that they might be able to turn the tide of the battle, Pym refuses and changes his story, claiming that he was secretly “infiltrating” the Liberators all along, and commands his Ultron robots to aid the Ultimates.

+Gunnar Goleman is revealed to be Loki, and was lying about everything.
+Loki summons an army of ice giants.
+Thor, revealed to be an actual god, summons an Asgardian army, and defeats Loki.
+Perun, the last surviving Liberator, surrenders.
+Hank is placed under probation.
+Hawkeye finds Natasha in a hospital and kills her as revenge for the death of his family.
+Stark, dejected after Natasha was outed as a spy, nearly falls into a depression, before immediately laying his eyes on a random woman, and getting over it.
+Seeing as how the US, via the Ultimates, policing the world would produce similar results to their battle against the Liberators, Captain America lets Fury know that The Ultimates will separate themselves from S.H.I.E.L.D. and continue to work as an independent team, separate from any government, and operating outside the law, instead.

 Reception

 Lance Eaton from curledup.com reviewed the first story arc Gods and Monsters.
 He praises Millar's writing of the classic heroes and states that the "inclusion of current-day politics" improves the storyline.

 Kevin Powers from comicsbulletin.com reviewed the final issue #13 but found it anticlimactic with the issue degenerating to a "slug fest".
 Powers praised with art, however, stating that Bryan Hitch's "artwork has definitely been one of the main elements that will make this series memorable."
 Similarly Robert Mclaughlin from denofgeek.com praised the artwork, with "Bryan Hitch doing some of the best work of his career".
 He was critical of the Millar's writing stating it had "no substance".

 Collected editions

 Sequels

-The series was followed by The Ultimates 3.
+The series was followed by The Ultimates 3: Who Killed the Scarlet Witch?.